YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_crypt_config** (gtmcrypt_config) specifies the location of the configuration file required for database encryption, Sequential file, PIPE, and FIFO device encryption and/or TLS support.
 A configuration file is divided into two sections: the database encryption section and the TLS section.
 The database encryption section contains a list of database files and their corresponding key files.
 You do not need to add a database encryption section if you are not using an encrypted database, or a TLS section if you are not using TLS for replication or sockets.
 The TLS section provides information needed for OpenSSL (in the reference plugin implementation) or other encryption package, such as the location of the root certification authority certificate in PEM format and leaf-level certificates with their corresponding private key files.
 Note that the use of the ydb_crypt_config environment variable requires prior installation of the libconfig package.

 **ydb_crypt_fips** (gtmcrypt_FIPS) specifies whether the plugin reference implementation should attempt to use either OpenSSL or Libgcrypt to provide database encryption that complies with FIPS 140-2.
-When the environment variable $ydb_crypt_FIPS is set to 1 (or evaluates to a non-zero integer, or any case-independent string or leading substring of "TRUE" or "YES"), the plugin reference implementation attempts to use libgcrypt (from GnuPG) and libcrypto (OpenSSL) in "FIPS mode."
+When the environment variable $ydb_crypt_FIPS is set to 1 (or evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES"), the plugin reference implementation attempts to use libgcrypt (from GnuPG) and libcrypto (OpenSSL) in "FIPS mode."
 Note that to comply with FIPS 140-2 you should be knowledgeable with that standard and take many steps beyond setting this environment variable.
 By default YottaDB does not enforce "FIPS mode.

 **ydb_crypt_plugin** (gtm_crypt_plugin): If the environment variable ydb_crypt_plugin is defined and provides the path to a shared library relative to $ydb_dist/plugin, YottaDB uses $ydb_dist/plugin/$ydb_crypt_plugin as the shared library providing the plugin.
 If $ydb_crypt_plugin is not defined, YottaDB expects $ydb_dist/plugin/libgtmcrypt.so to be a symbolic link to a shared library providing the plugin.
 The expected name of the actual shared library is libgtmcrypt_cryptlib_CIPHER.so (depending on your platform, the actual extension may differ from .so), for example, libgtmcrypt_openssl_AESCFB.
 YottaDB cannot and does not ensure that the cipher is actually AES CFB as implemented by OpenSSL.